 Putting weighty subjects into words which will interest all listeners is the basic idea behind these programs.
-For instance, the City Club Forum, bringing nationally-known voices of authority, paired in down-to-earth debate.
+For instance, the City Club Forum, your friendly station in Cleveland

+What's to happen At TWELVE TWENTY?
+Watch and listen Big news APLENTY! bringing nationally-known voices of authority, paired in down-to-earth debate.
 Or, Your Opinion, Please, with experts talking of rationing, housing, invasion, soldier bonus or whatnot in language all can understand.